-And I’m telling you, the flour is a game changer, especially for paleo baking because many people can’t tolerate nut based options.
+Butternut squash flour is a game changer, for AIP and paleo baking because many people can’t tolerate nut based options.
 I prefer it over tigernut flour, and imagine it working extremely well in cookies and cakes but just haven’t got to that yet.

 Simplicity at its best: just butternut squash flour, tapioca/arrowroot starch, olive oil, water and salt (yes, technically that’s five but recipe gurus tell me that doesn’t count in list of ingredients).

 There’s a few characteristics I require in a flatbread.
 Sturdy enough to hold toppings, but a soft bite with a little bit of chew.
 Not quite cracker thin, but not too thick either.
 And it has to have flavor, which emerges from the nutty squash and fruity olive oil.